chilicoder/study-wpm-workbook/README.md

 ### PMLC model pie
 At least 70 percent of all their projects are APM projects, 20 percent are TPM projects, and the remaining 10 percent is split between xPM and MPx projects
+> This is very valuable numbers.
+I wish, I knew them at the start of my career.
+Too many projects I tried to do in TPM style.
+In our company we even have some training, but it was only about TPM.
+I always had a feeling that all my plans and WBS will become useless (and they were) and if any document about the project is more then 1-2 pages then it won't be usefull.
+> I think in Web development the numbers are even less for the TPM.
+The reason is that creation of the sofware is not an analogue of the factory production, that is mistakenly taken.
+In software development the analogue of production is **compiling**.
+And this phase actually takes not much time comparing to the other phases of creation of software product.
+The right analogue to software development from the factory production is the process of designing of the product.
+Then the stage mapping can be something like this:
+> * Wrining technical requirements
+> * Writing acceptance procedures (AP)
+> * Creation prototypes and evaluating them against AP (in software development it's basically the same)
+> * Producing experimental series (in sofware development puting the to the test environment)
+> * Production (releasing final version of the product)
+> [Link for Engineering design process in Wiki] (https://en.wikipedia.org/wiki/Engineering_design_process#Production_planning_and_tool_design)

 ###Traditional Project Management
 20% of projects.
 Infrastructure projects.